bgcarlisle/ctcovidstop/README.md

-ClinicalTrials.gov (`nctid` column) and a date on which the corresponding clinical trial record's overall status was first changed to "Terminated", "Suspended" or "Withdrawn" from any other overall status after 2019-12-01 (`stop_date` column).
+ClinicalTrials.gov (`nctid` column) and a date on which the corresponding clinical trial record's overall status was first changed to "Terminated", "Suspended" or "Withdrawn" from any other overall status after 2019-12-01 but before 2022-11-30 (inclusive, `stop_date` column).
 The status that the trial was changed to on that date is indicated in the `stop_status` column.

-A trial is only included if the study's overall status changed to "Terminated", "Suspended" or "Withdrawn" from any other overall status after 2019-12-01.
+A trial is only included if the study's overall status changed to "Terminated", "Suspended" or "Withdrawn" from any other overall status after 2019-12-01 but before 2022-11-30 (inclusive).
 If a trial's overall status was already "Terminated", "Suspended" or "Withdrawn" prior to 2019-12-01 and it never became active and then stopped after 2019-12-01, it would not be included, even if the "why stopped?" field was updated to include a reference to Covid-19
 (e.g. [NCT03365921](https://clinicaltrials.gov/ct2/history/NCT03365921
 "NCT03365921")).